 - molecular\complexes (Tuple[str, str]) A representation of a molecular complex.
-This tuple is (protein\file, ligand\file). - centroid (np.ndarray, optional) The centroid to dock against.
+This tuple is (protein\file, ligand\file).
+The protein should be a pdb file and the ligand should be an sdf file. - centroid (np.ndarray, optional) The centroid to dock against.
 Is computed if not specified. - box\dims (np.ndarray, optional) A numpy array of shape (3,) holding the size of the box to dock.
-If not specified is set to size of molecular complex plus 5 angstroms. - exhaustiveness(int, optional (default 10))-Tells Autodock Vina how exhaustive it should be with pose generation. - num\modes (int, optional (default 9)) Tells Autodock Vina how many binding modes it should generate at each invocation. - num\pockets (int, optional (default None)) If specified, self.pocket\finder must be set.
-Will only generate poses for the first num\pockets returned by self.pocket\finder. - out\dir (str, optional) If specified, write generated poses to this directory. - generate\score (bool, optional (default False)) If True, the pose generator will return scores for complexes.
-This is used typically when invoking external docking programs that compute scores.
+If not specified is set to size of molecular complex plus 5 angstroms. - exhaustiveness (int, optional (default 10))-Tells Autodock Vina how exhaustive it should be with pose generation.
+A higher value of exhaustiveness implies more computation effort for the docking experiment. - num\modes (int, optional (default 9)) Tells Autodock Vina how many binding modes it should generate at each invocation. - num\pockets (int, optional (default None)) If specified, self.pocket\finder must be set.
+Will only generate poses for the first num\pockets returned by self.pocket\finder. - out\dir(str, optional) If specified, write generated poses to this directory. - generate\score (bool, optional (default False)) If True, the pose generator will return scores for complexes.
+This is used typically when invoking external docking programs that compute scores. - kwargs The kwargs cpu, min\rmsd, max\evals, energy\range supported by VINA are as documented in https://autodock-vina.readthedocs.io/en/latest/vina.html class GninaPoseGenerator